weiju/rendering/README.md

-# Exploration of 3D rendering algorithms
+# Rosetta Raytracer - Ray tracing in multiple programming languages

 ![Example image](example.png)

 ## Description

-This project contains implementations of 3D rendering algorithms and techniques in different languages to compare them under different aspects.
+This project contains implementations of the ray tracing algorithms and techniques in different languages to explore and compare them under different aspects such as design, performance and parallelism.

 Currently these languages are